GenLayer Test

 Returns: A new account object

-The default account used to execute transactions when no account is specified.
+Returns the default account used to execute transactions when no account is specified.

-from gltest import default_account
+from gltest import get_default_account

 Returns: The default account object

-from gltest import accounts, default_account
+from gltest import get_accounts, get_default_account

 assert default_account == accounts[0]